Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

 The top diabetes medcodes (from our codelist of 1,361) most frequently used by those in the 'unspecified' group are as below:
-* 19,477 (15.9%) have 285223014 **'Seen in diabetic clinic'** (note that patients had to have additional diabetes codes to this to appear in the DePICtion cohort - see note above)
 * (16,630 (13.6%) have a high HbA1c measurement)
 * 12,208 (10.0%) have 216201011 'Diabetic retinopathy screening'
 * 11,638 (9.5%) have 616731000006114 **'Diabetes monitoring first letter'**